CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ![High Level Architecture](./img/hl-arch.png)

-### XRPL multi-signing account
+### XRPL bridge multi-signing account

 The account holds the tokens issued on the XRPL on its balance.
-Depending on the workflow it either uses the received tokens balance to send to XRPL accounts (in case the account is not an issuer) or mints and sends the tokens to XRPL accounts ( in case it is the Coreum token representation issued by the address).
+Depending on the workflow it either uses the received tokens balance to send to XRPL accounts (in case the account is not an issuer) or mints and sends the tokens to XRPL accounts (in case it is the Coreum token representation issued by the address).
 The account uses the multi-signing and public keys associated with each relayer from the contract for the transaction signing.

 ### Bridge contract